Lenoir-Rhyne University

 Does Lenoir-Rhyne University Drive Upward Mobility?
 Economic Mobility & Low-Income Outcomes

-Lenoir-Rhyne University is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 1.22%, well above the typical college.
+Lenoir-Rhyne University is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 1.22%, well above the typical college.
 About 6.1% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 20% go on to reach the top of the income ladder.
-The median family income of students sits near $91,600, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $91,600, a snapshot of the campus's socioeconomic mix.

 Institutional Finances